 Because hCG increases so rapidly in the early days of pregnancy, getting the day of ovulation wrong by 1–2 days can affect the result of a pregnancy test.

 False negatives are more common than false positives.
-If the result is negative, it may be a good idea to take another test in a few days, to give hCG levels a chance to rise.
+If the result is negative, it may be a good idea to take another test in a few days, to give the hCG levels a chance to rise.

 Very few medications, including fertility drugs, may cause false positives.
 Otherwise, a positive result followed by a negative result a few days later could mean a very early pregnancy loss.